cuddlyzebra/RotationMaster/README.md

 ### How to install

-Copy and paste this line into your web browser `alt1://addapp/https://cuddlyzebra.github.io/RotationMaster/appconfig.json` - optionally, you can edit the title yourself when prompted to install, to help distinguish this version over the original version of the app.
+Copy and paste this line into your web browser's address bar `alt1://addapp/https://cuddlyzebra.github.io/RotationMaster/appconfig.json` - optionally, you can edit the title yourself when prompted to install, to help distinguish this version over the original version of the app.

 ## Credit